 The answer to this question depends on what you want from room-assistant and what devices you use in daily life.
 If you have your smartphone on you 24/7 (except when charging, obviously), then the room-assistant companion app for iOS and iPadOS devices or the BLE transmitter built in to the Home Assistant Companion App for Android is what you want to determine your location.

 As of today, AirTags are not supported by room-assistant, and it is unlikely that they ever will.
-While AirTags do use Bluetooth, it appears that Apple want to keep them in their ecosystem and not let any application other than Find My interact with them.
+While AirTags do use Bluetooth, it appears that Apple want to keep them in their ecosystem and not let any application besides Find My interact with them.

 Where other room-level presence detectors fail